National Lampoon's Gold Diggers: Critical response

 The film received overwhelmingly negative reviews.
-On review aggregator website Rotten Tomatoes, with 44 reviews, the film has a rare approval rating of 0% – meaning no favorable reviews whatsoever – receiving an average rating of 1.8/10.
+On review aggregator website Rotten Tomatoes, with 43 reviews, the film has a rare approval rating of 0% – meaning no favorable reviews whatsoever – receiving an average rating of 2.3/10.
+The site's critical consensus reads: "It aspires to Farrelly-level offensiveness, but the PG-13 rating and a dearth of decent gags renders Gold Diggers tame, toothless, and dull."
 The film was included on the site's Worst of the Worst list of movies of the decade (2000–09).
 According to film review website Metacritic, which compiles and averages critics' review scores, the film is the 11th worst reviewed film of all time.
 It also holds a score of 6 out 100 based on reviews from 14 critics, indicating "overwhelming dislike".

 Janice Page of the Boston Globe panned the film, and wrote: "Put it this way: National Lampoon's Gold Diggers makes "The Anna Nicole Show" look sophisticated.
 Page continued "Not only is there nothing thoughtful or interesting about this latest ultra-crass contribution to the Lampoon shelf, there's not even anything very funny."

 Luke Sader of The Hollywood Reporter called it "Cheap-looking, broad and ultimately unnecessary comedy."

 Justin Chang of Variety described it as "By turns pointless and pointlessly mean-spirited."